phaserjs/phaser/README.md

 * Added Cache.getImageKeys (and similar) to return an array of all the keys for all currently cached objects.
 * Added Group.bringToTop feature.
 Will sort the Group, move the given sprites z-index to the top and shift the rest down by one.
 * Brand new Advanced Physics system added and working!
 Woohoo :)
+* Fixed issue in Tilemap.parseTiledJSON where it would accidentally think image and object layers were map data.
+* Fixed bug in Group.bringToTop if the child didn't have a group property yet.
+* Fixed bug in FrameData.checkFrameName where the first index of the _frameNames array would be skipped.